hanswall29/dotfiles/README.md

 This rice is currently WIP
-Simple sway rice that i'm currently making
+Simple sway rice that i'm currently making.
+Transcend themed

 **List of programs for this rice:**
 - sway